blazma/ABmice/README.md

 Run the Mouse_View.py in the rigth folder to analyse data for a selected mouse using a user interface.

 Mouse_ImView.py contains example scripts that can be run in an interactive python shell to analyse imaging data.
-Demo.pdf contains a few demo for imaging analysis.
+Mouse_ImView_Demo.pdf contains a few demo for imaging analysis.

 ### Requirements